The-8bit-Noob/Haunted_House/README.md

 # Haunted_House
 Agon Light2 Text Adventure Game, Written in BBC BASIC.<BR>
+The game comes from this great old book from the 80's <br> https://colorcomputerarchive.com/repo/Documents/Books/Write%20Your%20Own%20Adventure%20Programs%20(1983)(Usborne).pdf<br>
-The Game is set in an old creepy haunted house.<BR>
+It is set in an old creepy haunted house.<BR>
 Your aim is to navigate around the house and its scary grounds and collect all the hidden objects, you will need to work out the correct path and the order of things that need collecting.<BR>